Naskigo/utor-scs-project-1/README.md

 - Installs Docker module: Python client for Docker.
 Required by Ansible to control the state of Docker containers.
 - Configures the target VM to use the appropriate memory to allow the ELK container to efficiently run.
 - Downloads and launches a docker elk container with the appropriate port mappings.
-- Enables service docker on boot so that if you restart your ELK VM, the docker service start up automatically.
+- Enables service docker on boot so that if you restart your ELK VM, the docker service starts up automatically.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.